Migration from Sudan is at an all-time high since the conflict began.

 Even though they have reached relative safety, many families are still traumatized after witnessing the horrific scenes.

-According to the latest figures from the Egyptian government, the country hosts the most Sudanese refugees, hosting 1.2 million people.
+According to the latest figures from the Egyptian government , the country hosts the most Sudanese refugees, hosting 1.2 million people.

 Both sides have been accused of war crimes, including targeting civilians.
-According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), the fighting has left around 20,000 people dead, thousands injured and millions displaced and seeking refuge in neighbouring countries.
+According to the UN Office for the Coordination of Humanitarian Affairs (OCHA), the fighting has left around 20,000 people dead, thousands injured and millions displaced and seeking refuge in neighboring countries.

 Source: https://baoquocte.vn/buc-tranh-loan-lac-dang-bao-dong-o-sudan-unicef-noi-chua-tung-thay-trong-mot-the-he-293251.html